jmwoohah/woohah-pushnotification/README.md

 ## API Usage Log

 In this window, you can view a log of the current API status call quota.
-[See what each response means under the sample response example here:](https://api.jotform.com/docs/#user-usage).
+[See what each response means under the sample response example](https://api.jotform.com/docs/#user-usage).
 There is a refresh button so you can refresh the current data limit.

 ## Push Notification Window